theothornhill/gql/wiki/example2.md

 and use nested structures, such as the ones defined in the [spec](https://spec.graphql.org/draft/#example-19f2a).
 So let's use this.

-The parts we will be exploring now is accessing a `Dog`, and get the properties from the `owner`, and at least get one `Pet`.
+The parts we will be exploring now are accessing a `Dog`, and getting the properties from the `owner`, and at least get one `Pet`.
 The interesting part here is that `Pet` is an interface, so we need to be able to figure out what actually is inside that list.
 We still don't want to set up a database, so we'll just define a simple object.

 First, we need some libraries, including `gql`.
 Let's quickload them: